 We extend our appreciation to the sponsors for their concerns about worker safety.
-However, while we agree that worker safety is an important issue, we do not believe that stringent regulatory requirements, new administrative overhead, and substantial fines will truly promote or improve worker safety at the local government level.
-Our group opposes any effort to enact a state Occupational Safety and Health Act (OSHA) that would mandate compliance by political subdivisions or would require political subdivisions to come under the federal law.
+Counties agree that worker safety is an important issue and believe we have demonstrated that commitment to worker safety in current practice.
+However, we do not believe that the regulatory requirements and fines outlined in HB 1082 will improve worker safety for county government employees.
+Counties oppose any effort to enact a state Occupational Safety and Health Act (OSHA) that would mandate compliance by political subdivisions or would require political subdivisions to come under the federal law.

-We contend that SB 310 would be costly when compared to any potential benefit, both for local government units and for the Commonwealth.
-Specifically, we question the need for the legislation in the absence of statistics establishing that there is a worker safety problem in local government.
+We contend that HB 299 would be costly when compared to any potential benefit, both for local government units and for the commonwealth.
+Specifically, we question the need for the legislation in the absence of statistics establishing that there is a worker safety problem in local government, particularly county government.
 Both proponents and opponents of the legislation have argued its need or lack of need based primarily on philosophy and anecdotal evidence of isolated incidents.
-Existing statistical data do not indicate that there is any greater incidence of workplace injury in the public sector as compared to the OSHA-covered private sector, and suggest that before embarking on the expensive path SB 310 calls for, the Committee ask the Department of Labor and Industry to develop a valid statistical study of workplace injuries between comparable public and private sector occupations; it is our belief that such a comparison will show little material difference between the OSHA-regulated private sector and our public sector counterparts and will support our contention that the legislation is unnecessary.
-The expenditures SB 310 would entail, both in diversion of local funds and the cost to the Commonwealth of establishing and maintaining a vast new regulatory regime, should be devoted instead to many other pressing and urgent needs.
+Existing statistical data do not indicate that there is any greater incidence of workplace injury in the public sector as compared to the OSHA-covered private sector, and suggest that before embarking on the expensive path HB 299 calls for, the legislature ask the Department of Labor and Industry to develop a valid statistical study of workplace injuries between comparable public and private sector occupations; it is our belief that such a comparison will show little material difference between the OSHA-regulated private sector and our public sector counterparts and will support our contention that the legislation is unnecessary.
+The expenditures HB 299 would entail, both in diversion of local funds and the cost to the commonwealth of establishing and maintaining a vast new regulatory regime, should be devoted instead to many other pressing and urgent needs.

-Local government officials are concerned about public worker safety and take considerable measures to ensure that workplaces are safe.
-First and foremost, most local governments are actively engaged in risk management activities and measures to protect the safety of employees.
-To promote worker safety and reduce the costs of liability and workers' compensation insurance, municipalities implement training, workplace inspection, risk management, and other workplace procedures.
-A large number of the state's counties and municipalities are self-insured for workers' compensation, and many are participants in pooled programs that incentivize worker safety through premium reductions earned by completing an extensive array of loss control and prevention activities.
+County government officials are concerned about public worker safety and take considerable measures to ensure that workplaces are safe.
+First and foremost, most counties are actively engaged in risk management activities and measures to protect the safety of employees, including safety improvement, safety committees, hazard identification programs.
+To promote worker safety and reduce the costs of liability and workers' compensation insurance, counties implement training, workplace inspection, risk management, and other workplace procedures.
+A large number of the state's counties are self-insured for workers' compensation, and many are participants in pooled programs that incentivize worker safety through premium reductions earned by completing an extensive array of risk control and prevention activities.
 As participants in a self-insured program, these entities are also required by Department of Labor and Industry regulations to have certain safety programs, including such elements as an employee safety committee, as can be seen for example in Chapter 129 of Title 34 of the Pennsylvania Code.

 Governmental workplace safety already involves other components of oversight as well.
-In addition to a plethora of workplace safety statutes and regulations the Commonwealth already has in place addressing specific areas of hazard all public sector employers are required to comply with the Pennsylvania Worker and Community Right to Know Act, which requires employers to provide employees and the community with information about any hazardous materials present in the workplace.
+In addition to a plethora of workplace safety statutes and regulations the commonwealth already has in place addressing specific areas of hazard all public sector employers are required to comply with the Pennsylvania Worker and Community Right to Know Act, which requires employers to provide employees and the community with information about any hazardous materials present in the workplace.
 The Department of Labor and Industry has developed and periodically updates a list of regulated substances.